OpenVR driver

 This driver adds support for the following device types in SteamVR:

-A tracker’s Placement is searched for by the name specified in the Tag property of the socket.
+Look for the tracker’s Placement by the name specified in the Tag property of the socket.
 If the property is not set or such a placement is not found, the default placement from AntilatencyService will be used.

-A Bracer’s placement is set automatically depending on the Tag property of the socket.
-Therefore, you should set the Tag property as LeftHand for the left hand, and RightHand — for the right one.
+The Bracer’s placement is set automatically depending on the Tag property of a socket.
+Therefore, you should set the Tag property as LeftHand for a left hand, and RightHand — for a right one.

-Read about how to set a Tag property for a device here: How to configure device custom properties.
+Read about how to set the Tag property for a device here: How to configure device custom properties.

 Bracer's buttons

-1. Trigger click — push the sensor panel of the Bracer on the inner side of the palm.
+1. Trigger click — push the sensor panel of a Bracer on the inner side of the palm.

 2. System click — a trigger click while holding your hand over your head and looking straight ahead.